raburton/rboot/readme.txt

 Change the org address to be 0x40200000 (base memory mapped location of the flash) + flash address + 0x10 (offset of data after the header).
-So the logical place for your first rom is the third sector, address 0x2000.
+The logical place for your first rom is the third sector, address 0x2000.
   0x40200000 + 0x2000 + 0x10 = 0x40202010
-If you use the default generated config the loader will expect to find the second rom at flash address 0x82000, so the irom0_0_seg should be:
+If you use the default generated config the loader will expect to find the second rom at flash address half-chip-size + 0x2000 (e.g. 0x82000 on an 8MBit flash) so the irom0_0_seg should be:
   0x40200000 + 0x82000 + 0x10 = 0x40282010
+Due to the limitation of mapped flash (max 8MBit) if you use a larger chip the second rom in the default config will still be placed at 0x082000, not truly half-chip-size + 0x2000.
-Ideally you would also adjust the len to help detect over sized sections at link time, but more important is the overall size of the rom which you need to ensure fits in the space you have allocated for it in your flash layout plan.
+Ideally you should also adjust the len to help detect over sized sections at link time, but more important is the overall size of the rom which you need to ensure fits in the space you have allocated for it in your flash layout plan.